thespych/simple-c-arraylist/README.md

 # simple-c-arraylist

-A simple ArrayList for C11 standards
+Super simple arraylist implementation for C11.
+Originally wrote this because I needed it for a school project.